Katerkojote/Katerkojote/README.md

 - 👋 Hi, I’m @Katerkojote
-- 👀 I’m interested in Robots
+- 👀 I’m interested in Robots and Hacking
-- 🌱 I’m currently learning Maths
+- 🌱 I’m currently learning Maths and Real world Pentestig
 - 📫 How to reach me, @Katerkojote on telegram

 <!---